tailwindlabs/tailwindcss/source/docs/top-right-bottom-left.blade.md

 ### Positions

-By default Tailwind provides utilities for `0` and `auto` positions for each side.
-You change, add, or remove these by editing the `theme.inset` section of your Tailwind config.
+By default Tailwind only provides `0` and `auto` top/right/bottom/left/inset utilities.
+You can change, add, or remove these by editing the `theme.inset` section of your `tailwind.config.js` file.

 @component('_partials.customized-config', ['key' => 'theme.inset'])
   '0': 0,